 William Brent Bell is a director who has specialised in genre material.
 He first appeared on the genre scene with his second film Stay Alive (2006), which had the bizarre premise of Countess Bathory having been incarnated inside a videogame, and followed this with the Found Footage exorcism film The Devil Inside (2012), which proved a reasonable hit, and the werewolf film Wer (2013).
 He followed Brahms with the ghost story Separation (2021)

 Bell has a success with The Boy (2016), which told the story of a governess finding that she had been hired to tend a doll that then appeared to be coming to life.
 The end revelation showed the doll to not be alive after all, rather that it was the disfigured and deranged son that the doll had been modelled on who was hiding in the walls of the mansion.
 Apparently the film’s success ($64 million box-office worldwide) was regarded as sufficient to produce this sequel.
 (Bell tells an amusing story of how the producers persuaded him to make a sequel after showing him that Brahms was being used in memes of Donald Trump’s son-in-law Jared Kushner).

 Brahms is essentially The Boy all over again but where the elements are mixed in a slightly different way.
 As before, the story is about outsiders visiting the Heelshires estate and encountering the sinister doll.
 In both films, Bell depicts a setting in the English countryside but seems reticent about actually doing so.
-In both cases, the English countryside setting has actually been filmed in Canada and in both films rather than having a central British character we see the action through the eyes of an American actress (even though in both cases the respective parts could have been cast with an English actress with no noticeable difference).
+In both cases, the English countryside setting has actually been filmed in Canada and rather than having a central British character we see the action through the eyes of an American actress (even though in both cases the respective parts could have been cast with an English actress with no noticeable difference).

 The biggest change is that Brahms goes from what he was in The Boy – simply a doll while the real figure was the deformed son of the family who hid inside the walls of the house – to somehow having gained life.
 The Brahms we have here still does a lot of sitting staring with sinister effect but there are also scenes where he is seen turning his head and moving his eyes and other scenes where he would appear to have moved positon and overturned a dining room table.

 William Brent Bell is an unexceptional director.
 If I had to cite his best film, I’d say it was The Boy, which seemed perpetually on the edge of being a much more eerie and interesting film than it ended up being.
 By contrast, Brahms takes the same essential elements and does nothing with them except shuffle them through a series of cliches.
-There’s Katie Holmes – an actress who always seems capable of much better parts than she gets and here does a variation on the same role she played in Don’t Be Afraid of the Dark (2011) – who gets the cliche character arc of the wife whose certainty of something going on is dismissed because of her fragile mental state.
+There’s Katie Holmes – an actress who always seems capable of much better parts than she gets and here does a variation on the same role she played in Don’t Be Afraid of the Dark (2011) – who gets the cliche character arc of the wife whose certainty that something is going on is dismissed because of her fragile mental state.
 There’s the boy who won’t speak who forms an unnatural attachment to the doll; more scenes with the doll maybe or maybe not moving that we had in the first film; people – all of whom seem to have target stamped on their forehead – being killed because the doll doesn’t like them.
 There is nothing here that does not feel like a variation on what we have seen before, nothing that makes us tense up in our seats.